 Do cheap vinyl players ruin records?

 Yes.
-Heavy tonearms, ceramic cartridges, and wobbly motors cause scratches, skips, and groove wear.
+Heavy tonearms, ceramic cartridges, and wobbly motors cause scratches, skips, and groove wear that can permanently damage your collection.

 What’s the safest budget vinyl player?